Empire City Gold Cup: Winners and Losers

 While a short-lived event, the Empire City Gold Cup attracted some of the best horses of the era.
 The inaugural race in 1947 was won by Stymie, a future U.S. Racing Hall of Fame inductee who was voted #41 on the Blood-Horse magazine List of the Top 100 U.S. Racehorses of the 20th Century.
 Among the seven starters were two from South America.
 The following year Citation came into the 1948 edition of the Empire City Gold Cup as that year's U.S. Triple Crown winner.
 Citation would be voted that year's U.S. Horse of the Year, become a Hall of Fame member, and be voted #3 on the Blood-Horse magazine List of the Top 100 U.S. Racehorses of the 20th Century.
 1952 winner One Count would also go on to earn American Horse of the Year honors that year.
 In its final running on October 31, 1953, Crafty Admiral, the American Champion Older Male Horse of 1952, won by 10 Lengths.

-Prominent horses beaten in the Empire City Gold Cup includes 1946 Triple Crown winner Assault was ran third behind winner Stymie and runnerup Natchez.
-Christopher Chenery's Hill Prince, the 1950 American Horse of the Year and a future U.S. Racing Hall of Fame inductee, ran second to Sonny Whitney's Counterpoint in the 1951 race.
+Prominent horses beaten in the Empire City Gold Cup include: 1946 Triple Crown winner Assault, which ran third behind winner Stymie and runner-up Natchez; Christopher Chenery's Hill Prince, the 1950 American Horse of the Year and a future U.S. Racing Hall of Fame inductee, ran second to Sonny Whitney's Counterpoint in the 1951 race;